STEM I: Life on Campus

 Dinner: 5:30pm – 6:30pm

-Note that students are encouraged to fill their water bottles and bring them to class and to all of their activities.
+Students should regularly fill their water bottles and bring them to class and all of their activities.

 Unstructured Time & Informal Activities

-The SPARK program is condensed, and there is not much free time.
+The STEM I program is condensed, and there is limited free time.
 However, supervised activities from which students can choose will occur several times over the course of the program.
-These include going to local stores (like bookstores, pharmacies, etc.), going for ice cream, playing recreational games (ball, Frisbee, etc.), or doing more science activities.
+These include going to local stores (like bookstores, pharmacies, etc.), going for ice cream, playing recreational games (ball, Frisbee, etc.), or doing more educational activities such as inquiry or STEM activities.
 The RAs will join the students, chaperone them to their destinations, and supervise them there.

-Students attend classes in the mornings.
-In the afternoons and on weekends, a range of activities are scheduled, including field trips, team building activities, hands-on science activities, and science talks.
+Students attend classes on weekday mornings and have two extended course days for further exploration or field trips.
+In the afternoons and on weekends, a range of activities are scheduled, including field trips, community building activities, hands-on STEM challenges, and research talks.
 Social activities are planned for the evenings.